cmu-mars/cmu-robotics/documents/p2-cp1.md

    2. B (perturbation, no adaptation, no power model) so the robot does not have a clue to charge even when the battery goes below a threshold

-   3. C (perturbation, adaptation, static predefined power model) so the planner uses an inaccurate model for planning an adaptation (We implicitly assume this is inaccurate.)
+   3. B' (perturbation, adaptation, static predefined power model) so the planner uses an inaccurate model for planning an adaptation (We implicitly assume this is inaccurate.)